VISIT OUR ART STORE ▶

 Painting with Iridescent Medium for a Sparkly Finish

-Now, let's get to the fun part—adding iridescent medium!
-I pour some of it into a palette and immediately notice its thickness.
-You can see tiny reflective flecks suspended in it.
+Now comes the fun part—adding iridescent medium!
+The artist pours some of it into a palette and immediately notices its thickness.
+Tiny reflective flecks can be seen suspended in it.

 Iridescent medium texture

-I mix some medium with water, and then I repeat the same wet-into-wet process.
-But this time, instead of just water, I drop Permanent Rose into the iridescent mix.
-I also stir some medium directly into the Permanent Rose before applying.
+They mix some medium with water, and then repeat the same wet-into-wet process.
+But this time, instead of just water, they drop Permanent Rose into the iridescent mix.
+They also stir some medium directly into the Permanent Rose before applying.

 Mix Iridescent medium with paints